 Try These: Healthy Dessert Recipes with Fruit

 The Nordic diet may help with weight loss and heart health.
-A 2011 study from Sweden that was published in the Journal of Internal Medicine studied the impact of the Nordic diet on cardiovascular risk factors on 88 subjects over six weeks.
-The paper concluded that a healthy Nordic diet, which consisted of high-fiber plant foods, plus canola oil, nuts, fish and low-fat milk products, but was low in salt, added sugars and saturated fats, improved blood lipid profiles and insulin sensitivity, and even decreased body weight and blood pressure in certain subjects.
+A study in Eating and Weight Disorders found that adherence to the Nordic diet significantly improved body weight, but the benefits didn't stop there.
+The paper concluded that a healthy Nordic diet, which consisted of high-fiber plant foods, plus canola oil, nuts, fish and low-fat milk products, but was low in salt, added sugars and saturated fats, improved blood lipid profiles and insulin sensitivity, and even blood pressure in certain subjects as well.

-Let the Nordic region inspire you: take advantage of the seasonal produce at your local farmers' market; make fruits and vegetables the main focus of your meals; go meatless once or twice a week; replace meat with fish every so often; avoid buying processed snacks; and try using canola oil when you're cooking.
+Here are some of the major takeaways from the Nordic diet: take advantage of the seasonal produce at your local farmers' market; make fruits and vegetables the main focus of your meals; go meatless once or twice a week; replace meat with fish every so often; avoid buying processed snacks; and try using a heart-healthy oil when you're cooking.
 Your body will thank you, and so will the environment.